fortrabbit/help/docs/object-storage.md

 ### Number of files

-Currently, the Object Storage only supports a listing for 999 files per directory.
-As a work-around, when you have more than a thousand files, you can spread them over multiple folders.
+Currently, the Object Storage only supports a listing for limited number of files per directory.
+As a work-around, you can spread them over multiple folders.
+Please see our [specs](https://fortrabbit.com/specs-pro) table for current limitations.

 ### No directory listings